codacy/codacy-pmd/src/main/resources/docs/description/java_strictexception_AvoidRethrowingException.md

+Since: PMD 3.8

-Catch blocks that merely rethrow a caught `exception` only add to code size and runtime complexity.
+Catch blocks that merely rethrow a caught exception only add to code size and runtime complexity.

-Ex:
+Example(s):
 ```
 public void bar() {
     try {